ufal/npfl129/exam/questions.md

   (and define the covariance matrix).
 [5]

-- When deriving the first $M$ principal components, write the value of the reconstruction loss we aim to minimize, both without and with the covariance matrix (and define the covariance matrix).
-[5]
+- When deriving the first $M$ principal components, write the value of the reconstruction loss we aim to minimize using all but the first $M$ principal components, both without and with the covariance matrix (and define the covariance matrix).
+[10]

 - Write down the result of whitening (sphering) the data matrix $\boldsymbol X$.
   [5]